 What About Past Performance?

-Most investors look at a manager’s past performance when determining whether or not invest.
+Most investors look at a manager’s past performance when determining whether or not to invest.
 One of the most important measurements is whether or not the manager can deliver above-average returns over multiple periods.
 However, outperforming over time has also proven to be difficult.

 “An inverse relationship generally exists between the measurement time horizon and the ability of top-performing funds to maintain their status.
 It is worth noting that less than 1% of large-cap funds and no mid-cap or small-cap funds managed to remain in the top quartile at the end of the five-year measurement period.
 This figure paints a negative picture regarding the lack of long-term persistence in mutual fund returns.”
 (S&P Persistence)

 - Can you recreate your methodology and be able to capture that value year-over-year in a consistent manner?
-FYI – Managers that have proven to do this are household names and billionaires.

 The truth is that most individuals can’t tell whether or not a fund manager is skillful or lucky.
 Persistence is one important measure to test this, but not the only one.
 Better to not play the game at all in an effort to keep your pocketbook and sanity levels high.